 The principal business of ZIOC currently comprises managing ZIOC's interest in the Zanaga Project, including the Jumelles group, and monitoring the development of the Project and engaging in discussions with potential investors.
 The principal risks facing ZIOC are set out below.
 Risk assessment and evaluation is an essential part of the Group's planning and an important aspect of the Group's internal control system.
-Overall these potential risks have remained broadly constant over the past year with the exception of the implications of COVID-19 on the long term outlook for the iron ore market.
+Overall, these potential risks have remained broadly constant over the past year.